jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 mount -o bind /opt/usr/sbin/ip6tables /usr/sbin/ip6tables
 ```

-This can however cause problems.
+This can however cause problems as the firmware was not originally built with these versions.

 Alternatively, if you are using Entware-ng already, you can actually take advantage of running `dnsmasq` via the init.d script included: at `/opt/etc/init.d/S56dnsmasq`